metosin/reitit/doc/ring/coercion.md

 ## Per-content-type coercion

 You can also specify request and response body schemas per content-type.
-The syntax for this is:
+These are also read by the [OpenAPI feature](./openapi.md) when generating api docs.
+The syntax for this
+is:

 ```clj
 (def app